BersinarProject/bersinar-slackbot/README.md

-# Bot Class
+# Bot Report

 ## Description

-Bot Class is a Slack Bot for Bersinar Project workspace.
-It worked as a reminder for Tutor and IT Support for preparing the upcoming class.
+Bot Report is a Slack Bot for Bersinar Project workspace.
+It worked as a reminder for Bersinar Engineering daily report.

 ## Owner